January 2025 Southern California wildfires: Criticism of the Los Angeles Fire Department

-Criticism towards the Los Angeles Department of Water and Power
+Criticism of the Los Angeles Department of Water and Power

-Social media users have criticized Los Angeles city officials and the Department of Water and Power (DWP) for not maintaining adequate water supplies and flow across the city during the fire.
+Some people took to social media to blame Los Angeles city officials and the Department of Water and Power (DWP) for inadequate water supplies and flow across the city during the fire.
 Rick Caruso, a real estate developer, former DWP Commissioner and runner-up in the 2022 Los Angeles mayoral election, criticized Mayor Bass and Los Angeles's inadequate firefighting infrastructure, stating, "The firefighters are there [in the neighborhood], and there's nothing they can do."
-State and local officials have denied that state water distribution choices or supply problems caused the issues, instead citing demand that surpassed the water system's designed capacity.
+State and local officials denied that state water-distribution choices or supply problems caused the problems, instead saying that demand had surpassed the water system's designed capacity.
 Around 40 percent of Los Angeles city water comes from state-controlled projects connected to northern California, and the southern California reservoirs have been reported to be at above-average levels.

-Altadena residents whose residences were destroyed in the fire also criticized the lack of coordination regarding recovery assistance, communication, and reconstruction leadership, in part due to Altadena's unincorporated status giving it no city hall or clear centralized command.
-In response to criticism levied against the department regarding the empty Santa Ynez Reservoir prior to the fires, the DWP released a statement targeting misinformation in accusations against their role in the fires' spread.
-It stated that the reservoir was taken offline to comply with Los Angeles's drinking water regulations, and that the repair process was subject to the Los Angeles city charter's competitive bidding requirements, delaying the timeline for its return to use.
-The statement also reported that its fire hydrants were fully operational and in full compliance with LAFD inspections prior to the disaster, and that its water infrastructure met all requirements from established state and federal fire codes.
+Altadena residents whose residences were destroyed in the fire criticized a lack of coordination among government organizations in recovery assistance, communication, and reconstruction.
+Altadena's unincorporated status gives it no city hall or clear centralized command.
+The DWP responded to critics who noted the empty Santa Ynez Reservoir by debunking misinformation about the fires' spread.
+Officials said that the reservoir had been taken offline to comply with Los Angeles's drinking-water regulations and that repairs had been slowed by the competitive-bidding requirements in the city's charter.
+Officials also said fire hydrants were fully operational and in full compliance with LAFD inspections before the disaster, and that its water infrastructure met state and federal fire codes.

 Litigation

-Over a dozen residents of Los Angeles County filed a lawsuit in the Los Angeles County Superior Court against the Los Angeles city government and the LADWP, accusing the latter of failing to repair the Santa Ynez Reservoir at an appropriate pace and for not preparing its water infrastructure in advance of the well-predicted windstorm and red flag alerts.
-The plaintiffs accused the Los Angeles city government of not properly preparing for the wildfires, and demanded compensation for loss of property, lost wages, and lost business profits.
+More than a dozen residents of Los Angeles County filed a lawsuit in Los Angeles County Superior Court that accused the LADWP of failing to repair the Santa Ynez Reservoir at an appropriate pace and for not preparing its water infrastructure for the predicted windstorm and red-flag alerts; and accused the Los Angeles city government of not properly preparing for the wildfires, and demanded compensation for loss of property, lost wages, and lost business profits.
 Several residents of Altadena filed four lawsuits against Southern California Edison, alleging that the Eaton Fire was started by faulty power infrastructure owned by the company.